jasonhemann/21FA-CS3800/exam3.md

 ## 5. Graph Components

-In a directed graph, a **component** is a subgraph where all the nodes of that subgraph are connected to each other by a path, and do not connect to any nodes not in that subgraph.
+In a directed graph, a **component** is a subgraph where all the nodes of that subgraph are connected to each other by a path.
 Show that the following language is in $\textbf{P}$ by describing an algorithm polynomial in the size of the graph G to decide membership in
 $\textrm{2COMPONENTS}$.

 $ \textrm{2COMPONENTS} =  \\{ \left \langle G \right \rangle \mid G \textrm{ is a directed graph and has at least two components} \\}$